rekha1108/prototypeinsingleton/Readme.md

 * It’s easier to write tests for

-* It gives me more control
+* It gives me more control.